NEO

 Los Angeles

-Yiwei Gallery presents a duo exhibition featuring Dai Ying and Chan 13, exploring the meditative nature of time.
+Yiwei Gallery presented a duo exhibition featuring Dai Ying and Chan 13, exploring the meditative nature of time.
 Dai Ying’s colourful paintings on Xuan paper reflect a deep connection to natural forces and energy fields.
 Recurring lines and circular forms create a contemplative space for personal identity and transformation.
 Chan 13, drawing from his practice in horology and traditional Chinese wooden architecture, reinterprets structural principles and mechanical movements of precision instruments through paintings and installations – deconstructing cultural heritage through a contemporary lens.
 Merging art and design with precision engineering, timekeeping sculptures alongside paintings form a dialogue on time’s fleeting yet enduring presence.

-Neo prefix. new, recent, modified or revived
+prefix. new, recent, modified or revived

 BFM Art Center